Why should you bother servicing your scuba kit?!

 So how often must they be serviced?

-Scuba Regulators – should be serviced annually (or in accordance with manufactures instructions)
+Scuba Regulators – should be serviced annually (or in accordance with manufacturer’s instructions)

-Cylinders – Breathing Air cylinders should be visually inspected every 2.5 years and hydraulically tested every 5 years in line with BS EN 1968:2002 for Steel Gas Containers, and BS EN 1802:2002 for Aluminium Gas Containers.
-The cylinders once tested MUST be stamped in line with BS EN 1089.
+Scuba Cylinders – Breathing Air cylinders should be visually inspected every 2.5 years and hydrostatically tested every 5 years in line with BS EN 1968:2002 for Steel Gas Containers, and BS EN 1802:2002 for Aluminium Gas Containers.
+The cylinders once tested MUST be stamped or durably marked in line with ISO 13769:2018.

-If you have a cylinder that is used for enriched air blends MUST be tested and O2 cleaned annually.
+If you have a cylinder that is used for enriched air blends this MUST be tested and O2 cleaned, annually!

 This depends on the make/type of equipment and the work that is required to be done.
 As a guide:

 Cylinder fills start at £5

 We are proud of the quality of servicing we deliver, all work is fully guaranteed and you have our word that we will treat your scuba gear as if it’s our own.
 Please contact us via this site or call the office for all your service needs.

 Need an air fill?